 The joker in the pack is Kanban, It believes that rules are there to substitute for thought, and that true progress only comes from responsible freedom.
-It belongs in mature organizations that have passed through Scrum and Agile phases and have embarked on a voyage towards perfection.
+It belongs in mature organisations that have passed through Scrum and Agile phases and have embarked on a voyage towards perfection.

 That said, there can be no substitute for human leadership, especially when defined as the social influence that binds the efforts of others towards a single task.

 - How AI Helps Improve Field Service - 18th December 2019